apache/airflow/docs/apache-airflow-providers-teradata/operators/azure_blob_to_teradata.rst

 Using the Operator
 ^^^^^^^^^^^^^^^^^^

-To transfer CSV, JSON and Parquet data from Amazon S3 to Teradata, use the :class:`~airflow.providers.teradata.transfers.s3_to_teradata.S3ToTeradataOperator`.
+To transfer CSV, JSON and Parquet data from Azure Blob to Teradata, use the :class:`~airflow.providers.teradata.transfers.azure_blob_to_teradata.AzureBlobStorageToTeradataOperator`.

-An example usage of the S3ToTeradataOperator is as follows:
+An example usage of the AzureBlobStorageToTeradataOperator is as follows:

-.. exampleinclude:: /../../airflow/providers/teradata/example_dags/example_s3_to_teradata_transfer_operator.py
+.. exampleinclude:: /../../tests/system/providers/teradata/example_azure_blob_to_teradata_transfer_operator.py
     :language: python
-    :start-after: [START howto_transfer_operator_s3_to_teradata]
+    :start-after: [START howto_transfer_operator_azure_blob_to_teradata]
-    :end-before: [END howto_transfer_operator_s3_to_teradata]
+    :end-before: [END howto_transfer_operator_azure_blob_to_teradata]